awsdocs/aws-security-hub-user-guide/doc_source/securityhub-get-started.md

 Security Hub also generates its own findings by running continuous, automated security checks based on AWS best practices and supported industry standards\.
 See [Security standards and controls in AWS Security Hub](securityhub-standards.md)\.

 Security Hub then correlates and consolidates findings across providers to help you to prioritize the most significant findings\.
-See [Viewing findings in AWS Security Hub](securityhub-findings-viewing.md) and [Taking action on findings in AWS Security Hub](securityhub-findings-taking-action.md)\.
+See [Viewing finding lists and details in AWS Security Hub](securityhub-findings-viewing.md) and [Taking action on findings in AWS Security Hub](securityhub-findings-taking-action.md)\.

 You can also create *insights* in Security Hub\.
 An insight is a collection of findings that are grouped together when you apply a **Group by** filter\.
 Insights help you identify common security issues that may require remediation action\.
 Security Hub includes several managed insights, or you can create your own custom insights\.
 See [Insights in AWS Security Hub](securityhub-insights.md)\.